 With respect to roxadustat, we expect that regulatory approvals, if obtained at all, will limit the approved indicated uses for which roxadustat may be marketed, as ESAs have been subject to significant safety limitations on usage as directed by the "Black Box" warnings included in their labels.
-Refer to "Business-Roxadustat For the Treatment of Anemia in Chronic Kidney Disease-Limitations of the Current Standard of Care for Anemia in CKD" in our Annual Report on Form 10-K for the year ended December 31, 2014.
+Refer to "Business - Roxadustat for the Treatment of Anemia in Chronic Kidney Disease - Limitations of the Current Standard of Care for Anemia in CKD".
 In addition, in the past, an approved ESA was voluntarily withdrawn due to serious safety issues discovered after approval.
 The safety concerns relating to ESAs may result in labeling for roxadustat containing similar warnings even if our Phase 3 clinical trials do not suggest that roxadustat has similar safety issues.
 Even if the label for roxadustat does not contain all of the warnings contained in the Black Box warning for ESAs, the label for roxadustat may contain other warnings that limit the market opportunity for roxadustat.
 These warnings could include warnings against exceeding specified Hb targets and other warnings that derive from the lack of clarity regarding the basis for the safety issues associated with ESAs, even if our Phase 3 clinical trials do not themselves raise safety concerns.

-As an organization, we have never completed a Phase 3 clinical trial or submitted a New Drug Application ("NDA") before, and may be unable to do so efficiently or at all for roxadustat or any product candidate we are developing.
+As an organization, we have never completed a Phase 3 clinical trial or submitted a New Drug Application ("NDA") before, and may be unable to do so efficiently or at all for roxadustat or any product candidate we are developing.\